spcourse/sp1/modules/text/en/sentiment/index.md

    Now you have two lists containing the words.

 3. Write a function `sentiment_of_word(word)` that calculates the score of a single word.
 It should check if the word belongs to either word list and return the appropriate score, or if it doesn't, return 0.
+Make sure you clean the word before you calculate its sentiment score.

 4. Write a function `sentiment_of_text(text)` that calculates and totals the sentiment score of all words in the text.